-a.
-MPs/police officers shall notify the Dispatch/Communications Center of all domestic violence.

-b.
-The objective of intervention should be to take action that will defuse the crisis and prevent any immediate reoccurrence.
+- a.
+MPs/police officers shall notify the Dispatch/Communications Center of all domestic violence. - b.
+The objective of intervention should be to take action that will defuse the crisis and prevent any immediate reoccurrence. - c.

-c.
 MPs/police officers must impartially mediate a solution by addressing the incident that provoked the crisis.
 MPs/police officers cannot be expected, nor should they attempt, to resolve long-term/deep-rooted problems.
 The law enforcement responsibility is to direct the parties to a point where they can regain control over their behavior and neutralize any further violence, separate or apprehend, as needed, and refer them to the appropriate organization for a long-term solution.
-The parent command of the individual involved should be contacted immediately to determine appropriate immediate action if apprehension is not required (place Marine in the barracks, etc.).

-2. Dispatch/Communications Centers (Desk/Dispatch Teams).
+The parent command of the individual involved should be contacted immediately to determine appropriate immediate action if apprehension is not required (place Marine in the barracks, etc.). - d.
+Per reference (ct), a report of domestic violence involving sexual assault and/or aggravated assault with grievous bodily harm must be referred to NCIS for investigation. - 2.
+Dispatch/Communications Centers (Desk/Dispatch Teams).
 In answering domestic disturbance calls, responding Dispatch/Communications Centers must have all available information on the family and the situation.
 The Dispatch/Communications Center has the responsibility for obtaining as much information as possible about the situation and the individual making the complaint.
-In a disturbance call, the following actions should be taken:

-a.
-Obtain data concerning the disturbance - who, what, when, where, and how, and if weapons are involved or available.
+In a disturbance call, the following actions should be taken: - a.
+Obtain data concerning the disturbance who, what, when, where, and how, and if weapons are involved or available. - b.

-b.
 Obtain a narrative description of the situation.
 The complainant should be kept on the telephone in case new events change the situation prior to the arrival of the responding MPs/police officers.

-c.
+- c.
 Relay all information to the responding MPs/police officers.
-If the situation is unknown, the MPs/police officers must be informed that the situation is unknown.

-d.
-Check weapons registration information, if available.

-e.
-Check local records for related offenses.
+If the situation is unknown, the MPs/police officers must be informed that the situation is unknown. - d.
+Check weapons registration information, if available. - e.
+Check local records for related offenses. - f.

-f.
 Additional patrol units should be dispatched as backup to the assigned unit.
-If a unit having one MP/police officer is dispatched, a backup unit should be assigned, unless none are available.

-g.
-Alert or request appropriate medical assistance, if needed.

-h.
-Contact the duty Family Service Center representative who will notify a victim advocate, if needed.

-i.
-Notify the duty criminal investigator if injuries are reported.
+If a unit having one MP/police officer is dispatched, a backup unit should be assigned, unless none are available. - g.
+Alert or request appropriate medical assistance, if needed. - h.
+Contact the duty Family Service Center representative who will notify a victim advocate, if needed. - i.
+Notify the duty criminal investigator if injuries are reported. - j.

-j.
 Make proper notifications per section 7200.

-3. MPs/Police Officers Responding General Information/ Guidelines a.
+3. MPs/Police Officers Responding General Information/Guidelines

+- a.
 The attitude of the responding MPs/police officers is important.
 Reactions of the disputants will often be as a result of attitudes of indifference, aggression or concern seen in the responding MPs/police officers.
-A sensitive and tactful approach can create a positive environment in which the dispute is more likely to be successfully mediated.
+A sensitive and tactful approach can create a positive environment in which the dispute is more likely to be successfully mediated. - b.

-b.
 MPs/police officers deal "with people when they are most threatening, most vulnerable, angry, frightened, desperate, drunk or ashamed."
 In short, the law enforcement role is to interact with people in crisis, and often at their worst.
 MPs/police officers must realize that such people may be hostile, abusive and uncooperative.
 Some of this hostility will frequently be directed toward MPs/police officers, who are viewed as intruders in a personal dispute.